Photomultiplier tube: Structure and operating principles

 The necessary distribution of voltage along the series of dynodes is created by a voltage divider chain, as illustrated in Fig. 2.
-In the example, the photocathode is held at a negative high voltage of order 1000 V, while the anode is very close to ground potential.
+In the example, the photocathode is held at a negative high voltage on the order of 1000 V, while the anode is very close to ground potential.
 The capacitors across the final few dynodes act as local reservoirs of charge to help maintain the voltage on the dynodes while electron avalanches propagate through the tube.
 Many variations of design are used in practice; the design shown is merely illustrative.

 There are two common photomultiplier orientations, the head-on or end-on (transmission mode) design, as shown above, where light enters the flat, circular top of the tube and passes the photocathode, and the side-on design (reflection mode), where light enters at a particular spot on the side of the tube, and impacts on an opaque photocathode.
 The side-on design is used, for instance, in the type 931, the first mass-produced PMT.
 Besides the different photocathode materials, performance is also affected by the transmission of the window material that the light passes through, and by the arrangement of the dynodes.
 Many photomultiplier models are available having various combinations of these, and other, design variables.
 The manufacturers manuals provide the information needed to choose an appropriate design for a particular application.